 Mozambique’s rainy season begins in November, starting in the south and moving slowly up the coast.
-The arrival of the rains is unpredictable and irregular, a succession of hot, humid days interspersed with impressive thunderstorms.
+The arrival of the rains is unpredictable and irregular.
+Expect a succession of hot, humid days interspersed with impressive thunderstorms.

-If your time in Mozambique is short, then the summer months do present a risk.
-Rough seas can disrupt dive activities and although it rarely lasts long, you may miss out.
+- If your time in Mozambique is short, the summer months present a risk.
+Rough seas can disrupt dive activities; although it rarely lasts long, you may miss out.

 - The heat and humidity are also not for everyone.
 If you prefer cooler (drier) weather, then June to September are better.